 4. mixture(n = noun.event) mix - an event that combines things in a mixture; "a gradual mixture of cultures"

-Derived forms verb mix4, verb mix5
+Derived form verb mix4, verb mix5

 5. mixture(n = noun.act) admixture, commixture, intermixture, mix, mixing - the act of mixing together; "paste made by a mix of flour and water"; "the mixing of sound channels in the recording studio"

-1. The act of mixing, or the state of being mixed; as, made by a mixture of ingredients.
-Hooker.
-[1913 Webster]
+1. The act of mixing, or the state of being mixed;

-2. That which results from mixing different ingredients together; a compound; as, to drink a mixture of molasses and water; -- also, a medley.
-[1913 Webster]
+2. That which results from mixing different ingredients together; a compound;

 3. An ingredient entering into a mixed mass; an additional ingredient.
 [1913 Webster]